Content on this page was generated by AI and has not been manually reviewed.

 What is the Planet vpn firefox extension?

 It’s a browser add-on that routes Firefox traffic through a VPN server, providing encryption, IP masking, and location options directly in the browser.
-Edge vpn download
+Open vpn edge 2026

 How do I install the Planet vpn firefox extension on Firefox?